FrenzyExists/aquarium-vim/README.md

 ![](screenshots/zathura-b.png)

 ## Contributing
-Aquarium is open-source, and will always be forever and ever.
+Aquarium is open-source, **Forever**

-There's a lot of ways to contribute, creating ports in particular.
-For example, you could submit a [pull request](https://github.com/frenzyexists/aquarium-vim/pulls) a [suggestion/enchantment](https://github.com/frenzyexists/aquarium-vim/issues) for this color theme.
+You could submit a [pull request](https://github.com/frenzyexists/aquarium-vim/pulls) or a [suggestion/enchantment](https://github.com/frenzyexists/aquarium-vim/issues) for this color theme.

-Other ways you can contribute is by adding a config of your favorite program using aquarium colors over [here](https://github.com/FrenzyExists/dotfiles).
+you can also add a onfig of your favorite program using aquarium colors over [here](https://github.com/FrenzyExists/dotfiles).

-### To-do list
-- [x] Add Scheme switch script
-- [x] Add Mish Theme
-- [ ] Add Mish to Lightline, Lualine and Airline

 <p align="center">
     <a href="https://github.com/frenzyexists/aquarium-vim/blob/main/LICENSE">